InterWorks/Snowflake-Python-Functionality/README.md

 The Python scripts are configured to ingest a snowflake_connection_parameters dictionary and use it to establish connections to Snowflake.

-The dictionary may either be provided as a locally stored .json file or as part of a Streamlit secrets .toml file.
+The dictionary may either be provided as a locally stored .json file, as environment variables, or as part of a Streamlit secrets .toml file.

+Note that we have included a default role and warehouse here.
+Unfortunately, at time of writing it appears that Snowpark sessions will leverage your default role in a session without being explicitly told, but it will not leverage a default warehouse unless explicitly told.
+I find it to be safer and easier to just provide the details of both here, especially if you do not want your Snowpark connection to leverage your Snowflake user's standard default role.

+#### Connection parameters in a local JSON file

 If using a locally stored .json file, this file should be created in the root directory as this repository and should match the format below.
 This is not synced with git (currently in `.gitignore` to avoid security breaches).